nikbearbrown/NanoLex/Data/NanoLex_2.md

 ### Lexical Dictionary Entry: Hydrogel Scaffold

-#### Definition:\nA hydrogel scaffold is a three-dimensional, porous structure composed of hydrophilic polymers that can absorb and hold large amounts of water or biological fluids, mimicking the extracellular matrix of biological tissues.
+  \nA hydrogel scaffold is a three-dimensional, porous structure composed of hydrophilic polymers that can absorb and hold large amounts of water or biological fluids, mimicking the extracellular matrix of biological tissues.
 These scaffolds are engineered to support cell adhesion, proliferation, and differentiation, providing a temporary but supportive structure for tissue regeneration and repair.

-#### Part-of-Speech:\nNoun Phrase: 'hydrogel scaffold' acts as a noun phrase, referring to a specific type of biomaterial used in tissue engineering.
+the *Part-of-Speech is :\nNoun Phrase: 'hydrogel scaffold' acts as a noun phrase, referring to a specific type of biomaterial used in tissue engineering.

 #### Classification:
  - **Biomaterial:** A broad classification that includes all materials engineered to interact with biological systems.